cyanlove/WPBP-Security/wpbp-security/README.txt

 === WordPress Best Practices Security ===
-Contributors: (this should be a list of wordpress.org userid's) ok Donate link: http://example.com/
+Contributors: (this should be a list of wordpress.org userid's) ok OKOK Donate link: http://example.com/
 Tags: comments, spam
 Requires at least: 3.0.1